 - Downsizing (to get the equity in primary home)

 All of the income from #1-5 from the list about attract taxes.

-While #6 doesn’t attract any taxes, it requires you to leave the home that you have lived in for numerous years, leaving priceless memories with your family, friends and neighbours behind.
+While #6 doesn’t attract any taxes, it requires you to leave the home that you have lived in for numerous years, leaving priceless memories with your family, friends, and neighbors behind.

 While #7 presents another opportunity to save Tax-Free for retirement, there are limitations with this account.
 The TFSA was introduced in 2009, so this year will mark the 14th year that you can contribute since it’s inception.
 Yet, the total contribution room from 2009 to 2022 is only $81,500.

 Additionally, because the TFSA is a government-registered account, there are restrictions as to how you can invest the funds in this account.
 These restrictions limit the potential growth that could be realized compared to investing your money elsewhere, like in real estate, for instance.

 Moreover, the maximum contribution in a TFSA for the last 4 years has been $6,000 per year.
 Let’s assume you have 20 more years to retire.
 If you make the maximum contribution of $6,000 each year for the next 20 years, assuming you’ll make the maximum contribution of $81,500 by the end of this year, by the time you retire in the year 2042, your total maximum contribution will be $201,500 ($81,500 + $120,000).